Notice of Privacy Information Practices

 - Right to be notified of a breach.
 If we improperly permit acquisition, access, use or disclose protected health information about you in a harmful manner, we are required to send, and you have a right to receive, a notice from us informing you about the circumstances involved.

-If you believe your privacy rights have been violated, you may file a complaint with our organization by using our confidential hotline service, the Peace Church Compliance Line at 1-800-211-2713 or with the secretary of the Department of Health and Human Services.
-To file a complaint with our organization, or if you have any questions regarding this notice, contact:
+If you believe your privacy rights have been violated, you may file a complaint with our organization, by using our confidential hotline service, the Friends Services Alliance Compliance Line at 1-800-211-2713 or with the secretary of the Department of Health and Human Services.
+To file a complaint with our organization or if you have any questions regarding this notice, contact:

 Privacy Contact for Peter Becker Community